sap143/Todo_CLI_app/README.md

-# CoronaSafe Engineering Fellowship Test Problem

-Thanks for applying to the CoronaSafe Engineering fellowship!

 In this step we want to see how you implement a command-line (CLI) program that lets you manage your todos.